Naveen-Beniwal/Naveen-Beniwal/README.md

 Hey there! 👋 I'm Naveen Beniwal, a passionate **full-stack developer** and a dedicated problem solver.
 With a knack for building **intuitive UIs** and scalable applications, I thrive on delivering impactful, user-focused solutions.

-- 🔭 **Currently Working On:** Enhancing my DSA skills and collaborating on exciting full-stack projects
+- 🔭 **Currently Working On:** Building a Placement Portal to simplify recruitment processes with scalable and user-friendly design
 - 🌱 **Currently Learning:** Exploring advanced recursion and dynamic programming, while refining full-stack development skills
 - 👯 **Looking to Collaborate On:** AI-powered applications, SaaS platforms, or any project requiring a seamless UI/UX touch
 - 💼 **Core Expertise:** Designing **appealing, responsive UIs** and developing robust backend architectures for scalable applications